sarajuliefrajtova/english-for-designer/02-first-mpression/index.md

 ![Write an alternative text description.](img/featured-project-01.png)

 - A short description about the project — *the what*.
+~ Website redesign of Boncle, manufacturing company.
+Purpose was to emphasize minimalism to underline the uniqueness and elegance of leather handbags.
 - A short description about the significance of the project — *the whys*.
 - A short description about the outcome of the project — *the result or takeaway*.